-Figure 4.
-Sample output of the EDB ROI Estimator for Oracle Migrations
+Figure 4: Sample output of the EDB ROI Estimator for Oracle Migrations

-Figure 5.
-Technical Migration Workfbw
+Figure 5: Technical Migration Workflow

 The ROI Estimator requires information about actual license cost, estimated discounts, labor rates, and project duration.

-The ROI and the EDB Compatibility Assessment Tool report will be the basis for the strategic decision to migrate and define the scope of the databases to be migrated, also known as the migration backlog.
+The ROI and the ECAT report will be the basis for the strategic decision to migrate and to define the scope of the databases to be migrated, aka the Migration Backlog.
 The backlog includes the application databases that are considered for migration.

-The migration backlog includes the following:
+The Migration Backlog includes the following

-- Application name
+- Application Name

-- Database(s)/schemas
+- Database(s)/Schemas

-- · High-level compatibility classification (very easy, easy, medium, hard, very hard)
+- High Level compatibility classification (very easy, easy, medium, hard, very hard)

-- High-level effort and cost estimate
+- · High level effort and cost estimate

 - License cost reduction estimate